Neighborhood Tree Nursery

 Sycamores and Cedars in rows aligned North-South

 The materials for establishing the nursery were funded by a grant from Detroit Future City.
-If you are interested in supporting the continued care for this project, including the addition of educational and outreach elements to it, we welcome your donation to the cause.
+Continued support for development has come from The City of Detroit and Wayne Metro, the Chapman Family foundation, and Mclaren engineers.
+If you are interested in supporting this project, including the addition of educational and outreach elements to it, we welcome your donation to the cause.